 The survey covers the entire country.
-Only private households are included where at least one person is younger than 76 years old.
+Only private households where at least one person is younger than 76 are included.

 The household is the simple or collective unit comprising either one person living alone or two or more persons, whether or not of the same family, who usually occupy the same dwelling and live there together.